A glimpse into my favorite bookshelf:

 Nineteen Minutes by Jodi Picoult

 A story about a high school shooting.
 The entire book kept me in suspense of what would happen next – and it is so realistic.
+I’ve lived this story first hand and experienced the aftershock of a school shooting.
+Amazingly written!
 The ending is not what you expect (I won’t spoil it for you).

 My Sister’s Keeper by Jodi Picoult